Handling the Legal Legwork of an Adoption so You Can Focus on Your Growing Family

 Petition for Adoption

 All adoptions that take place in Utah begin with filing a petition with the clerk of the proper district court.
-The specifics of the petition will depend on whether you are adopting a stepchild, a foster child, a child from an international location, a child from a local adoption agency, or another option.
+The specifics of the petition will depend on whether you are adopting a stepchild, a foster child, a child from an Department of Child and Family Services, a child from a local adoption agency, or another option.
 Taking the time to make sure the petition is handled properly is essential in avoiding any delays or other issues that could cause problems with your adoption.

-If adopting a child where the biological parents are living, it is almost always going to be necessary to gain consent from them for the relinquishment of their parental rights.
+If adopting a child where the biological parents are living, it will be necessary to gain consent from them for the relinquishment of their parental rights.
 This is a very complex step that needs to be handled properly to ensure the biological parents know exactly what they are doing, and what implications that means for their child.
+If a parent will not consent to relinquish their rights, court involvement to terminate their rights will be necessary.

 Termination of Parental Rights

 Termination of parental rights can either take place voluntarily, or by court order.
-When a biological parent is planning on giving up their child for adoption, they will voluntarily terminate their parental rights in most cases.
-In some situations, it is possible for the adopting parents and biological parents to establish some type of agreement where some parental rights are maintained.
+When a biological parent is planning on giving up their child for adoption, they will voluntarily terminate their parental rights in most cases (relinquishment).
+In some situations, it is possible for the adopting parents and biological parents to establish some type of agreement where some contact with the child is maintained.

 In cases where a child was abused or neglected, the state may step in and terminate the parental rights of the mom, dad, or both.
 This is typically only relevant when adopting a foster child, or if you are adopting the child of a relative.